pedrolcl/VMPK/README.md

 [![Screencast at YouTube](https://img.youtube.com/vi/3TGNSYKjEtg/0.jpg)](https://www.youtube.com/watch?v=3TGNSYKjEtg)

-VMPK has been tested in Linux, Windows and Mac, but maybe you can build it also other operating systems.
+VMPK has been tested in Linux, Windows and Mac, but maybe you can build it also on other operating systems.
 If you can compile and test the program, please drop a mail to the author.

 The Virtual Keyboard by Takashi Iway [vkeybd](https://github.com/tiwai/vkeybd) has been the inspiration for this one.
 It is a wonderful piece of software and has served us well for many years.
 Thanks!

 VMPK uses a modern GUI framework: Qt, that gives excellent features and performance.
 Drumstick-RT provides MIDI input/output features.
 Both frameworks are free and platform independent, available for Linux, Windows and Mac OSX.

 The alphanumeric keyboard mapping can be configured from inside the program using the GUI interface, and the settings are stored in XML files.
 Some maps for Spanish, German and French keyboard layouts are provided, translated from the ones provided by VKeybd.
-Raw keyboard mappings can also be defined,
-translating X11, Windows or Mac keycodes to MIDI notes.
+Raw keyboard mappings can also be defined translating X11, Windows or Mac keycodes to MIDI notes.

 VMPK can send program changes and controllers to a MIDI synth.
 The definitions for different standards and devices can be provided as .INS files, the same format used by QTractor and TSE3.
 It was developed by Cakewalk and used also in Sonar.